streemtech/docker-postfix/README.md

 This filter doesn't do anything.
 It's used for testing purposes only.

-##### Writting your own filters
+##### Writing your own filters

 It's easy enough to write your own filters.
 The simplest way would be to take the `email-anonymizer.py` file in this image, write your own and then attach it to the container image under `/scripts`.
-If you're feeling adentorous, you can also install your own Python package -- the script will automatically pick up the class name.
+If you're feeling adventureus, you can also install your own Python package -- the script will automatically pick up the class name.

 ### DKIM / DomainKeys